epigenetic landscape, 2017.

 This is a visualization of his metaphor; this sculpture is a reprogrammable 3D membrane, controlled by an array of 25 motors pulling on tension cables and elastic bands, allowing for basic Z-axis control over the plane.
 In collaboration with some of the researchers at ISB, this sculpture was used to visualize a rudimentary model of a simple two gene regulatory network known as a bistable switch.
 More information, including the equations used to model the network, can be found here.

 More generally, this sculpture can be seen as an illustration of transition states and tipping points in complex, dynamic systems.
-After watching for long enough, one can see the moments at which small, subtle changes to the membrane can cause a chain reaction of events that cause huge modifications in the outcome of the system's overall state.
+After watching for long enough, one can see the moments at which small, subtle changes to the membrane can cause a chain reaction of events that result in huge modifications to the system's overall state.
 This can be seen in the timelapse video below.

 Many thanks to the Institute for Systems Biology for having me, and the following individuals for their huge help in this project.
 It wouldn't have been possible to make otherwise: Allison Kudla, Clémence Labarre, Abrar Abidi, David Gibbs, Boris Aguilar, Chris Lausted, Ilya Shmulevich, and Sui Huang.